MateuszMachowina/power-bi/README.md

-# Power BI Projects
+# Power BI Projects 📊

-This repository contains multiple Power BI projects for data analysis and visualization.
+This repository will contain Power BI projects for data analysis and visualization.

 ## Projects